fungenomics/scCoAnnotate/README.md

 ### 1. Clone repository and install dependencies

-This step is only nessesary if you are not part of the Kleinman group!
+This step is not nessesary if you are part of the Kleinman group!

 Clone git repository in appropriate location: